St Georges Church of England Academy

 1decision in EYFS

-In reception, we have weekly PSHE lessons using the 1Decision scheme where as we use this scheme is Nursery to meet the social and emotional needs of the children using a planning in the moment approach.
+In reception, we have weekly PSHE lessons using the 1Decision scheme where as we use the themes from this scheme in Nursery to meet the social and emotional needs of the children by sharing picture books and using dialogic book talk.

 We are using 1decision Early Years resources to meet the needs of Personal Social & Emotional Development in early years.
 The children will meet Blue Dilemma drops, Green Dilemma drops, Pink Dilemma drops, Purple Dilemma drops, Red Dilemma drops and Yellow Dilemma drops.
 Each of the Rainbow Drops face a range of dilemmas like feeling scared, learning to share, worry and adjusting to change, road safety, making friends, etc. Children will be involved in group discussions to share their ideas on how to help the Rainbow Drops.
 These group discussions will help children understand and develop their Personal, Social and Emotional needs.